-The more organised you are the better!
-I used manilla folders for each student, I made sure that in each folder I included the parent teacher proforma and any assessment or student work that I felt needed to be used during the interview.
+The more organized you are the better!
+I used manilla folders for each student, I made sure that in each folder I included any assessment or student work that I felt needed to be used during the interview.

-I always made sure that I had the latest reading assessment, a writing sample and recent maths assessment.
-I found in the time I did parent teacher conferences the parents mainly wanted to know about progress in maths and English!
+As a self-contained teacher, I always made sure that I had the latest reading assessment, a writing sample, and a recent math assessment.

 3) Be Welcoming and Plan the Environment

 Put yourself in the parents’ shoes.
-They are often concerned and a little bit anxious about what might be discussed during the parent teacher interview.
+They are often concerned and a little bit anxious about what might be discussed during the parent-teacher conference.
 Create an environment that is inviting, comfortable and welcoming.
 I didn’t like to set up the interview with a desk/table in-between as I felt this created a divide between the parents and myself.
 I often set it up on the side of a table.

-When they arrive, ask how they are doing, how’s the family.
-Offer them a glass of water.
+When they arrive, ask how they are doing or maybe ask about the family.
+Offer them a snack (leftover Halloween candy, anyone?).
 Most of all smile!

-Sometimes, it can get a little nerve wrecking for you as well!
-Having a parent teacher interview proforma template that you can work off means that you won’t forget to say all the things you want to say with each set of parents.
-Download our free parent teacher proforma template.
+Sometimes the parent-teacher interviews can get a little nerve-wracking for you as well!
+Having a parent-teacher template that you can work off means that you won’t forget to say all the things you want to say with each set of parents, and if you get flustered (been there, done that!), you can refer to the template.

 5) Remember the Sandwich Effect

-Often, you may need to bring up tricky issues about a particular student’s beahviour, work ethic or level of skill.
+Often, you may need to bring up tricky issues about a particular student’s behavior, work ethic, or level of skill.
 I have always tried to use the ‘sandwich feedback’ concept.
 Basically, you start with something positive and encouraging, then you talk about the issue you need to discuss, followed by something else encouraging or positive.

 A simple strategy, that has always helped me bring up tricky issues with parents.